AutoInt: Automatic Integration for Fast Neural Volume Rendering: Related Work

 \paragraph{Integration Techniques.}

 In general, integration is much more challenging than differentiation.
 Whereas automatic differentiation primarily builds on the chain rule, there are many different strategies for integration, including variable substitution, integration by parts, partial fractions, etc. Heuristics can be used to choose one or a combination of these strategies for any specific problem.
-Closed-form solutions to finding general antiderivatives exist only for a relatively small class of functions and, when possible, involve a rather complex algorithm, such as the Risch or Risch-Norman algorithm~\cite{risch1969problem,risch1970solution,norman1977implementing}.
+Closed-form solutions to finding general antiderivatives exist only for a relatively small class of functions and, when possible, involve a rather complex algorithm, such as the Risch or Risch-Norman algorithm~\cite{norman1977implementing,risch1969problem,risch1970solution}.
 Perhaps the most common approach to computing integrals in practice is numerical integration, for example using Riemann sums, quadratures, or Monte-Carlo methods~\cite{davis2007methods}.
-In these sampling-based methods, the number of samples trades off accuracy for runtime.
+In these numerical methods, the number of samples trades off accuracy for runtime.

 Since neural networks are universal function approximators, and are themselves functions, they can also be integrated analytically.
-Previous work has explored theory and connections between shallow neural networks and integral formulations for function approximation~\cite{kainen2000integral,dereventsov2019neural}.
-Other work has derived closed-form solutions for integrals of simple single-layer neural networks~\cite{turner2005introducing}.
-To our knowledge, no previous approach to solving general integrals using neural networks exists.
+Previous work has explored theory and connections between shallow neural networks and integral formulations for function approximation~\cite{dereventsov2019neural,kainen2000integral}.
+Other work has derived closed-form solutions for integrals of simple single-layer or two-layer neural networks~\cite{teichert2019machine,turner2005introducing}.
 As we shall demonstrate, our work is not limited to a fixed number of layers or a specific architecture.
-Instead, we directly train a grad network architecture, for which the integral network is known by construction.
+Instead, we directly train a grad network architecture for which the integral network is known by construction.